 HER PERSONALITY IS FRONT AND CENTER

 Kate is living proof that you can have a successful personal brand while still having fun and being playful.
-Throughout her website and the products she sells, you’ll see images of her in costume and just generally having fun.
+Throughout her website and the products she sells, you’ll see images of her with her family, on her own, and just having fun.